MohammedShehe/FourBrothersSportsCenter/README.md

 1. Visit **https://fourbrothers.online**
 2. Register with your phone number and password
 3. Login with phone and password
-4. Start shopping!
+4. Browse products, select sizes, add to cart
+5. Checkout and track orders

 ### For Admins
 1. Visit **https://fourbrothers.online/admin.html**
 2. Login with phone number and password
-3. Access dashboard
+3. Access dashboard, manage products, track orders

 ## 💻 Local Development Setup